zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/create-map-with-wizard/create-map-with-wizard.md

 8. Sign in to your application using your APEX login username and password.
 ![Image alt text](images/create-map-08.png)

-9. The default layout we selected for our appliciation provides a home page with links to other pages.
+9. The default layout we selected for our application provides a home page with links to other pages.
 From the home page, navigate to the page you just created.
 ![Image alt text](images/create-map-09.png)

 10. Observe the page includes an interactive map showing airport locations with tooltips as you configured.